mejaayy/orbitarena/replit.md

 ## Overview

 Orbit Arena is a real-time multiplayer browser game similar to agar.io, where players control circular avatars in an arena, consume food to grow, and eliminate smaller players.
-The game features an optional "stake mode" that integrates with Solana blockchain via Phantom wallet for USDC-based entry fees and rewards.
+The game features two modes:
+- **Free Mode**: Casual play with instant join/leave
+- **Stake Mode**: Tournament-based rounds with USDC entry fees and prize payouts via Solana/Phantom wallet

 The application uses a React frontend with canvas-based game rendering, an Express backend with WebSocket support for real-time multiplayer synchronization, and PostgreSQL for data persistence.